1.1.1

 Offer greyscale ultrasound with an established system for grading ultrasound appearance as the initial diagnostic test when investigating thyroid nodules for malignancy.

-Offer fine needle aspiration cytology (FNAC) to people who meet the threshold using an established system for grading ultrasound appearance.
+Offer fine-needle aspiration cytology (FNAC) to people who meet the threshold using an established system for grading ultrasound appearance.

-Consider FNAC or active surveillance for people who do not meet the threshold for FNAC on ultrasound grading alone if there are other reasons for clinical concern.
+ultrasound results do not meet the threshold for FNAC on ultrasound grading alone and

 For a short explanation of why the committee made these recommendations and how they might affect practice, see the rationale and impact section on ultrasound.